-Eligible nominees are female scientists national of a Low Income African country who have been living and working there for at least two years immediately prior to their nomination. (i.e. from 15/5/2017 - 15/5/2019);
+Eligible candidates are national of an African or Arab country, who have been living and working there for a minimum of two years immediately prior to their nomination.

-A pre-screening of the candidates will be done at TWAS, the nomination dossiers of the qualified candidates will then be submitted to jury members for their evaluation.
-Based on this evaluation Prof. Quarraisha Abdool Karim will select the winner.
+Selection is made on scientific merit.
+A pre-screening of the nominees will be done at TWAS, the nomination dossiers of the qualified candidates will then be submitted to the jury members for their evaluation.

 To resume working on saved nominations, click on the "RESUME" button at the bottom of this page.

 The deadline for receiving nominations is 20 April 2022, however we strongly recommend that you do not wait until the deadline but submit the nomination as early as you can to enable us to process it as quickly as possible.